danielediazp/Splay-tree/README.md

 	- Line 102: Update the first item in target_link_libraries, YOUR-PROJECT-DIRECTORY-NAME to the name of your project directory
 4. Because we have bundled the SFML library in this project, you should not need to manually install SFML.
 If you already have it installed and would not like to use the bundled files, you will need to update the directory paths throughout the CMakeList (Lines 8-13, 19-96).
 I would not suggest this route.

-5. Ensure that you have also downloaded the font file for the visualization, "coolvetica.otf"
-	- This file should be in your project directory, NOT the Splay-tree directory
+5. The CMakeLists.txt file and coolvetica.otf font file should be in your PROJECT DIRECTORY, NOT in the Splay-tree directory.

 An example of what your project directory should look like is below: